maantjemol/E-meeuw/documentation/webserver.md

 ### method Start()
 The method will print a string stating the address and port where the server will be starting.
 Next, the SSL connection is initiated.
 We create a `SSLContext` object.
+We create an object `socket` using the `socket` module.
+We set parameters (?) for the socket and assign an IP address and portnumber to the socket. `bindsocket.listen(1)` means the server is now listening for connection requests to its assigned port. `1` is the backlog argument of the method, this argument specifies the maximum number of queued connections.
+[Why we chose 1].
+We stay in a while loop as long as ... (always?)
+The while loop handles incoming TCP requests (?).
+When a connection comes in, we return a new socket representing the connection and the address of the client.